abpframework/abp/docs/en/Distributed-Event-Bus-Azure-Integration.md

 Using these options classes can be combined with the `appsettings.json` way.
 Configuring an option property in the code overrides the value in the configuration file.

 ### Azure eventbus Topic
-opics are automatically created for each event if the **TopicPerEvent** option is specified
+Topics are automatically created for each event if the **TopicPerEvent** option is specified

 ### Azure Topic Name
 `AzureTopicName` attribute is optional.
 If you don't declare it, and `TopicPerEvent` is **false** only one Topic is used for all events.